e-mail: bok@dhit.pl

 Advantages and disadvantages of neodymium magnets NdFeB.

-• Wide application in advanced technologically fields – are used in hard drives, electric drive mechanisms, medical devices or other highly developed apparatuses.
+• Wide application in the industry of new technologies – are utilized in hard drives, electric drive mechanisms, medical equipment or very modern machines.

 Disadvantages of neodymium magnets: